andrewjmead/wpsites/README.md

 Default: `[]`

 An array of options to set in the options database table.
-The value should be an associative array of key value pairs.
+The value should be an associative array of key-value pairs.
 The key is the option name.
 The value is the option's value.

 ```php
 [